 All incoming researchers are strongly recommended to install the Corona Warning App developed by the German government on their smartphone.
 The app is also available in English https://www.bundesregierung.de/breg-de/themen/corona-warn-app/corona-warn-app-englisch and other languages.

 Where can international researchers from risk areas carry out a Covid-19 test after arriving in Münster?

-(2) Researchers from risk areas, who do not live in the guest houses of the WWU, must currently present or complete a negative test on arrival and report the result to the health office of the City of Münster (see the questions on the topic "Obligations before and after arrival").
-Even if you can avoid the quarantine obligation with a negative test result on the day of arrival, we recommend that you seclude yourself for 5 days and have another test for the greater safety of your fellow citizens and colleagues.
-A link to find the nearest doctor's study for a test by zip code can be found here: https://www.coronatestpraxis.de/.
-The Welcome Centre can provide further information on testing facilities at email@example.com.
-A quick test at a cost between 25 and 40 Euros is affordable and highly recommended.
-Eventually reimbursement of the amount may be possible through your own scholarship provider.
+(2) Researchers from risk areas, who do not live in the WWU guest houses, must currently present or complete a negative test on arrival and report the result to the health office of the City of Münster (see the questions on the topic "Obligations before and after arrival").
+Even if you can avoid the quarantine obligation with a negative test result on the day of arrival, we recommend that you seclude yourself for 5 days and take a test for the greater safety of your fellow citizens and colleagues.
+Self-tests can be bought in drugstores and discounters or ordered online (for example DM, Shop-Apotheke)).